 Sarrita Hunn, managing editor

 Sarrita Hunn is interdisciplinary artist whose practice includes writing, arts administration, teaching and curating.
-Her most recent project, Institute for Autonomous Practices, is a speculative organization whose primary function (like all institutions) is to perpetuate itself by focusing on two self-defining questions: What is an institution? and What is autonomy?
 Over the last decade, she has worked with many artist-run spaces and projects across the globe from Andrea Zittel’s A-Z West in Joshua Tree, CA to Spor Klübü in Berlin, Germany.
-Additionally, she is the Residency Program Director at The Luminary and Assistant Director of the Summer Institute for Visual Arts at Drury University.
+Additionally, she is the Residency Program Director at The Luminary and Director of the Summer Institute for Visual Arts.

 James McAnally, executive editor

 James McAnally is an artist, curator and critic whose work seeks to create a space of expanded authorship and exchange, considering the role of the artist within a broader landscape of production, conception, and consumption.
 He is a founder, Co-Director, and Curator of The Luminary, an incubator for new ideas in the arts based in St. Louis, MO.
 In his artistic practice, he works as a part of the collaborative US English.
 He has lectured widely at venues such as Chatham University, (e)merge art fair, Washington University in St. Louis, the Pulitzer Foundation for the Arts, University of Missouri – Columbia and, most recently, served as a Visual Arts panelist for the National Endowment for the Arts.